novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 Run the following command to create a conda env:

-    $ conda create -n <env_name> python=3.6
+    $ conda create -n myenv python=3.6

-where you should replace <env_name> by any name you like.
+where you should replace myenv by any name you like.
 Note that we are specifying the python version.
 To create a Python 2.7 environment replace 3.6 by 2.7.

 **Step 3: Activate/deactivate a conda environment**

 Since you may have multiple conda environemnts, you need to activate the environment in your current shell:

-    $ conda activate <env_name>
+    $ conda activate myenv

 To deactivate an environment, just run the command